 Sunscreens are topical products that absorb or reflect some of the sun’s damaging ultraviolet radiation.
 Because of this, they help protect against premature aging and skin cancer.
-There are two primary types of sunscreen: organic and mineral.

 Organic/Chemical - Organic (carbon-based, also referred to as chemical) sunscreens absorb UV rays, transform and release them as heat.
 This prevents those rays from penetrating and damaging the skin.
 Examples of organic sunscreens include avobenzone, octisalate, and octinoxate.